 - To provide residents an opportunity to more fully understand the impact this national epidemic is having on their own communities;

 - To provide residents with information on the local, county and state resources and initiatives available to them; and

 - To offer an opportunity to highlight exemplary local programs that can be replicated throughout the state.

-Since 2015, Horizon has paid over $315 million in claims related to substance abuse.
-In 2016, alone, Horizon paid $150.6 million in claims, $54.2 million of which was used to treat opioid addiction.
-For nearly 20 years, the company has partnered with the doctors, social workers, hospitals, pharmacists, educational institutions and community organizations on fighting opioid addiction in diverse, integrated and comprehensive ways.
+Since 2015, Horizon BCBSNJ has paid more than $315 million in claims related to substance use disorder.
+In 2016, alone, Horizon BCBSNJ paid $150.6 million in claims, $54.2 million of which was used to treat opioid addiction.
+Horizon BCBSNJ continues to partner with doctors, social workers, hospitals, pharmacists, educational institutions and community organizations to fight opioid addiction in diverse, integrated and comprehensive ways.